-UCLA's faculty create world-class multidisciplinary and interdisciplinary programs that require, and benefit from, cooperation across traditional disciplinary boundaries.
-The curriculum is rich with crosscutting educational programs that serve undergraduates and graduates, including 31 interdepartmental degree program (IDP) majors, 79 minors, and 35 concurrent and articulated pairs of degree programs.
+UCLA's faculty create multidisciplinary and interdisciplinary programs that require, and benefit from, cooperation across traditional disciplinary boundaries.
+The curriculum is rich with crosscutting educational programs that serve undergraduates and graduates, including 79 minors, 35 concurrent and articulated pairs of degree programs, and 31 interdepartmental degree programs (IDP), which enroll more than 3,200 majors.
 In 2017-18, 1,056 courses offered were multi-listed in two or more departments.
-Interdisciplinary education lies at the heart of UCLA's College Honors Program.
+Interdisciplinary education also lies at the heart of UCLA's College Honors Program.
 Through its unique Collegium offerings, the program mounts more than 60 interdisciplinary courses each year that are open to all UCLA undergraduates.

 UCLA introduces students to interdisciplinary approaches to learning and problem solving as soon as they embark on their undergraduate careers.
-UCLA's General Education courses emphasize foundational learning centered on Arts and Humanities, Society and Culture, and Scientific Inquiry.
-Classes are designed to help students acquire skills that are essential to university-level learning, including the WSCUC Core Competencies (critical thinking, information literacy, written and oral communication, and quantitative reasoning).
+Our General Education courses emphasize foundational learning centered on Arts and Humanities, Society and Culture, and Scientific Inquiry.
+Classes are designed to help students acquire skills that are essential to university-level learning, including the WSCUC Core Competencies.
 The UCLA Cluster Program provides General Education options that allow for greater depth and immersion than traditional lower division lecture courses.
 The year-long, collaboratively taught Cluster courses offer first-year students a foundational experience that helps them: (a) grasp complex interdisciplinary material and understand the contributions of distinct disciplinary perspectives; (b) strengthen academic competencies including critical thinking, problem solving, information literacy, rhetorical effectiveness, and creative expression; and (c) participate, under the mentorship of distinguished faculty in a community that encompasses in-class and out-of-class learning experiences.
 For the past 20 years, the UCLA Cluster Program has been a locally and nationally recognized exemplar for exposing entering college students to "big ideas" that are of timeless relevance, empowering students with a sense of belonging as they transition to college, promoting innovative teaching, and educating for citizenship.
+Twenty-five percent of entering freshmen participated in this program during 2017-18.
+The UCLA Cluster Program and all General Education foundation requirements undergo Academic Senate program review alongside UCLA's academic departments.

 UCLA also offers up to 200 Fiat Lux Freshman Seminars annually as a cornerstone of our undergraduate curriculum, illuminating for our newest Bruins the multifaceted pathways of discovery.
 These seminars provide students and faculty small group settings (average course size is 15 students) to engage in meaningful dialogue on a wide range of topics.
+Just under onequarter of the undergraduates who completed their degree in 2017-18 took at least one Fiat Lux seminar during their studies at UCLA.
+Two years after the seminars were introduced, an assessment was conducted to evaluate student experiences and to assist faculty in producing effective seminars.
 A special series of Centennial Fiat Lux Seminars showcases UCLA's signature accomplishments and societal contributions.